Exposure (Peet novel)

-Exposure is a sports novel for young adults by Mal Peet, published by Walker Books in 2008.
+Exposure is a sports novel for young adults by English writer Mal Peet, published by Walker Books in 2008.
 Inspired by William Shakespeare's Othello, the story follows Otello, a black association football player and his high-profile relationship with Desmerelda, a white celebrity.
 It also has a parallel plot about three street kids trying to live life in abject poverty.

 Peet and Exposure won the annual Guardian Children's Fiction Prize, a once-in-a-lifetime book award judged by a panel of British children's writers.

 Walker's North American division Candlewick Press published the first U.S. edition in 2009.

 Plot summary

 Set in South America, Bush, a car-cleaning boy, greets Paul Faustino when he sees him.
 When he goes to his shed in the slums, Felicia tells him that his sister, Bianca, is missing.
 He soon finds her watching the night entertainment at an alley.
 Meanwhile, Otello becomes contracted to the Rialto football team.
 He is taken to a party at Brabanta's house and he meets Desmerelda there.
 After the party, Desmerelda asks him to marry her.
 Despite Brabanta's disapproval of their relationship, Otello and Desmeralda live a life under the scrutiny of the media.
 In an attempt to stop "wolf men" from looking at Bianca, Bush makes her wear an oversized sweatshirt.
 After a failed hold up targeted at Desmerelda, Brabanta pulls some strings to prevent him and his daughter's name from newspaper articles mentioning the hold up.
 Otello assigns Michael to look after Desmerelda.
 However, when Michael is involved in a nightclub brawl, Desmerelda gets Otello to take Michael back.
 Meanwhile, Felicia and Bush discuss how to look after Bianca.
 Felicia forces her breasts against him and goes away just immediately, leaving Bush in a state of emotional confusion.
 At the same time, Desmerelda discovers that she is pregnant.
 In response to other racist and defaming sport articles about Otello's first season in Rialto, Paul lists Otello's achievements in the first season of his Rialto career.
 To promote Otello's product range, the "Paff!" label was developed.
 Targeted at teenagers, the main theme of the label was rebellion so they used slum kids.
 Bianca was the most photogenic child at the photoshoot, with all the advertisements of the "Paff!" label featuring her.
 With Bianca missing for three days, Bush and Felicia go to Paul for help.
 They find her dead with new clothes on her body and 100 dollars in her bra.
 Bush and Felicia are overwhelmed by her death.
 Meanwhile, Otello is accused of looking at child pornography.
 In the aftermath, Desmeralda leaves Otello and employs Felicia to look after her son and Bush to learn from her gardener.